bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We are not including the full call for brevity.
 This http_archive definition tells
-bazel to download and use a specific version of rules_go.
+Bazel to download and use a specific version of rules_go.
 If you look at the BUILD.bazel file in the
 root directory you can see the "load" command for rules_go, which exports go_libary.

 ```python